Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Introduction

 The standardized description of the memory requires the use of Kraus-operators \cite{johnston}, which we derive for both: the read-in and read-out process.
 Such a Kraus representation of the quantum memory system offers the advantage of seamless integration for benchmarking quantum repeater performance and various quantum information applications making it an ideal technical contribution for a large quantum memory simulation software.
 In \cite{code_strocka_qm} we provide the corresponding module.

 Sec. \ref{sec:scheme} introduces our proposed hybrid quantum memory scheme consisting of a single-photon source and a group-IV color center in diamond.
 Sec. \ref{sec:maths} outlines the mathematical principles concerning the described system.
-Sec. \ref{sec:numerics} provides numerical examples for the Kraus-operators.
+Sec. \ref{sec:numerics} demonstrates several use cases of the developed software.
 Finally, Sec. \ref{sec:dis} summarizes the results and provides an outlook.